cnopt/gt7-assets/README.md

 2. Open the pkg file with PS4 PKG Tool
 3. Inside the `contents/` folder of the pkg, extract `gt.idx` and each of the `gtXX.vol` files
 4. Use GTToolSharp to unpack each of the `gtXX.vol` packages

+        GTToolsSharp.exe gt7unpack -i <gt.idx> -o <output_folder>

 5. Once extracted, use TXS3Converter to convert any `.img` files to useable `.png` files

+        TextureSetConverter.exe convert-png <output_folder> -f PS4

+6. Converted car thumbnails have some corrupt data at the bottom edge of the file, so use this command to crop out the bottom 10 pixels for every `.png` inside the car directory

+        find . -type f -name "*.png" -exec mogrify -crop 800x440+0+0 {} +

 --------